Audio-visual Multi-channel Integration and Recognition of Overlapped Speech: Introduction

 In order to address the above issues, an audio-visual multi-channel overlapped speech recognition system featuring tightly integrated separation front-end and recognition back-end is proposed in this paper.
 Firstly, for the speech separation front-end, a series of audio-visual microphone array channel integration methods including \textit{TF masking}, \textit{Filter\&Sum} and \textit{mask-based MVDR} are proposed respectively.
-Secondly, in order to reduce the error cost mismatch between the separation and recognition components that are traditionally trained on different objective functions, they are jointly fine-tuned using a multi-task criterion interpolation of the scale-invariant signal to noise ratio (Si-SNR) with either the connectionist temporal classification (CTC) \cite{CTC}, or lattice-free maximum mutual information (LF-MMI) \cite{LFMMI, pychain} loss function.
-Thirdly, in order to improve the robustness of audio-visual multi-channel speech systems to visual occlusion, multi-style training data consisting of occluded video of face region coverage up to 80\% is used.
+Secondly, in order to reduce the error cost mismatch between the separation and the recognition components that are traditionally trained on different objective functions, they are jointly fine-tuned using a multi-task criterion interpolation of the scale-invariant signal to noise ratio (Si-SNR) with either the connectionist temporal classification (CTC) \cite{CTC}, or lattice-free maximum mutual information (LF-MMI) \cite{LFMMI, pychain} loss function.
+Thirdly, this paper investigates the influence of visual occlusion and low-resolution visual inputs on the proposed systems.
+To improve the robustness of audio-visual multi-channel speech recognition systems to visual occlusion, both angle features provided by video cameras mounted on a microphone array and multi-style training consisting of occluded video of lip region coverage up to 80\% are used.
+In addition, the image in-painting technique \cite{inpainting} is also investigated to restore the occluded video inputs for the visual occlusion issue.
 Experiments suggest that: 1) the proposed audio-visual multi-channel recognition system outperforms the baseline audio-only multi-channel ASR systems by up to 8.04\% (31.68\% relative) and 22.86\% (58.51\% relative) absolute WER reduction on overlapped speech constructed using either simulation or replaying of the LRS2 dataset; 2) consistent performances improvements are obtained across all audio-visual multi-channel systems when multi-task criterion based joint fine-tuning is used in place of a pipelined configuration.
-In particular the jointly fine-tuned audio-visual multi-channel system using mask-based MVDR beamforming produced WER reductions by up to 4.2\% (19.7\% relative) and 5.1\% absolute (25.4\% relative) on the simulated and replayed data over the pipelined system; 3) consistent performance improvements are also obtained using the proposed audio-visual multi-channel recognition system when even using occluded video input with the face region randomly covered up to 60\%.
+In particular the jointly fine-tuned audio-visual multi-channel system using mask-based MVDR beamforming produced WER reductions by up to 4.2\% (19.7\% relative) and 5.1\% absolute (25.4\% relative) on the simulated and the replayed data over the pipelined system; 3) consistent performance improvements are also obtained using the proposed audio-visual multi-channel recognition system when even using occluded video input with the lip region randomly covered up to 60\%.